bss114/protocols/extraction_gDNA_QIAGEN_host_free_microbiome.md

 # **QIAGEN host-free microbiome gDNA extraction kit**
 (also previously known as QIAGEN Tissue microbiome field test kit)

 **Purpose:** This protocol is used for isolation of bacterial DNA from samples that are intrinsically rich in host DNA.
+This kit has been used to successfully extract microbiome DNA from human lung (40-60mg) and colorectal punch biopsy (1 punch).
+The resulting DNA is suitable for 16S and ITS amplicon PCR.

 **Supplies:**
 Qiagen QIAamp DNA Host-Free Microbiome Kit [(Cat #51904)](https://www.qiagen.com/us/products/discovery-and-translational-research/dna-rna-purification/dna-purification/microbial-dna/qiaamp-dna-host-free-microbiome)